-Figure 22-7: Profitability Index Sensitivity
+Figure 19-9: Profitability Index Sensitivity with Inferred

 The economic analysis of the Mineral Point Project is based on the mining schedule, capital and operating costs, recovery parameters, and royalties outlined in earlier sections of this report.
+This is the initial Technical Report Summary (TRS), which incorporates inferred resources in the economic model.
+Section 19.2.6 shows the results of this economic analysis without inferred resources.

-The economic results presented do not define a Mineral Reserve.
-Mineral Resources, which are not Mineral Reserves, do not have demonstrated economic viability.
+The economic results presented do not define a mineral reserve.
+Mineral resources, which are not mineral reserves, do not have demonstrated economic viability.
 While the economic parameters used in this technical report are considered reasonable, additional information could alter these assumptions and affect the analysis.
 All figures are expressed in constant 2025 US dollars.

-22.2.1 Principal Assumptions
+19.2.1 Principal Assumptions